 Other payday lenders may offer to halt fees and charges on the loan in extreme circumstances, so it’s always worth enquiring about your options.
 It’s never advisable to take out another loan to pay off a first one.

 We only work with lenders licensed with the National Credit Regulator.
 This means applying with a lender from our panel will help you avoid unscrupulous companies who charge unlawful interest rates.
 Our website is completely free to use and there is no obligation to take out a loan if you carry out a search.
+We also do complete reviews on all lenders, such as Wonga, so you can pick the right lenders for you.
 So, what are you waiting for?
 See how much money you can borrow, and find a lender today.

 Friendly Finance support